artas728/spelltest/README.md

-# Spelltest: Simulation Framework for LLM Based Applications
+# Spelltest: Bot-to-Bot Testing for LLM Based Applications

+🌟 *If you find this project useful, please consider giving it a star!
+Your support motivates me to keep improving it!* 🌟

-## QA for LLM
+## Bot-to-Bot Testing for Quality Assurance

 Today's AI-driven applications largely depend on Large Language Models (LLMs) like GPT-4 to deliver innovative solutions.
 However, ensuring that they provide relevant and accurate responses in every situation is a challenge.
 Spelltest addresses this by simulating LLM responses using synthetic user personas and an evaluation technique to evaluate these responses automatically(but still requires human supervision).